svenslaggare/gitrends/README.md

 antjans => Anton Jansson
 ```

-The function `normalize_author` allows you to normalize any author when you write custom analysis.
+The function `normalize_author` allows you to normalize any author as defined above when writing custom analysis.

 ## How to build
 Requirements: